-4.1.2 Residential/Water Supply Well Samples
+4.1.2 Water Supply Well Samples

-Collection of water samples from private wells will follow the same general sequence as that for monitoring wells:
+Collection of water samples from residential or municipal water supply wells will follow the same general sequence as that for monitoring wells:

 - 1. Measurement of static water level.

 - 2. Well purging and monitoring for field parameter stabilization.

 - 3. Water quality sample collection.